 32 pages $20

 This is a beautifully illustrated children’s book about a clam that was picked up by a young Indigenous girl named Skawennahá:wi.
 She took the clam(s) back to her village.
 The contents were used for food and the shells were used, among other things, to make wampum for wampum belts and strings.

-Beautifully illustrated by Métis artist, Jennifer Bettio.
+2. Illustrated by Métis artist, Jennifer Bettio.